Dwarak-sys/Math-Quiz-Gen/README.md

     elif operation == '*':
         correct_answer = a * b
     elif operation == '/':
-        # Ensure the result is an integer for division
         b = random.randint(1, 10)  # Avoid division by zero
         a = b * random.randint(*num_range)
         correct_answer = a // b